John Mulholland (journalist)

 John Mulholland (born 20 November 1962) is an Irish journalist who was the editor of the British Sunday newspaper The Observer for 10 years and assistant editor of The Guardian.
 He has worked for most of his career with the Guardian Media Group.
 In April 2018, he became the editor of Guardian US.
 He left this post in 2022.

 Early life and education

 Mulholland was born in Ranelagh, Dublin, and has seven siblings.
-Mulholland received a degree in Communications in 1983 from Dublin City University and he also studied for an MA in media and communications at California State University, Sacramento.
+Mulholland received a degree in communications in 1983 from Dublin City University and he also studied for an MA in media and communications at California State University, Sacramento.

 Career

-Mulholland worked as arts assistant at The Independent from 1987–88, then briefly for London Daily News in the same role.
+Mulholland worked as arts assistant at The Independent from 1987 to 1988, then briefly for London Daily News in the same role.
 He co-founded Listings Limited in 1988 as the deputy editor, providing arts and entertainments listings to newspapers.

 He joined The Guardian as assistant editor of the arts desk in 1990, then became media editor in 1994.
 In 1998, he left The Guardian to manage the relaunch of Mirror Group Newspapers' Sporting Life, but his contract was ended after three months and before the launch after a disagreement over the management of the project.